vFredo/dotfiles/README.md

 # Dotfiles and system configurations

-This configuration are set for Linux operating system, this is really intendent for my own use.
+This configuration are set for Linux operating systems, this is really intendent for my own use.
 There is a [setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) script to configure the files (the setup don't install all dependencies need it).

 ## Features
 * i3 config.
 * Betterlockscreen config (alternative for i3 lockscreen).
 * Polybar config files.
 * Rofi config (alternative of dmenu).
-* Ranger terminal configurations (needed to open files with alias).
+* Ranger configurations.
 * Zathura (PDF reader) config.
 * Vim config files.
 * Tmux config.